yat-L/myBlog/_posts/2020-12-14-Tips-On-Deploying-Fastai-to-Heoriku.md

 ### Common error 1: fastai version problem.

 One of the most encountered problem is error from fastai.
-They are mostly costed by not using the same version of fastai installed in heroku and the version of fastai you use the train your **export.pkl** in Google colob or paperspace gradient.
+They are mostly caused by not using the same version of fastai installed in heroku and the version of fastai you use the train your **export.pkl** in Google colob or paperspace gradient.
 These error don't have a common message, they are usually like this: